TBD54566975/developer.tbd.website/site/blog/2023-09-25-why-would-companies-embrace-web5.md

 <!--truncate-->

 I challenge you to think of this from a different perspective.
-In the ever-evolving technological landscape, Web5 is not a call to convince the giants to relinquish control over our data, but an invitation to explore a new path.
+In the ever-evolving technological landscape, Web5 is not a call to convince the giants to relinquish control over our data, but about expanding what's possible on the web.

 A decentralized app model might not immediately grab the attention of today's market leaders, but it opens up exciting possibilities for the innovators of tomorrow, particularly around open data models.

 ## The Incentive